Counting points on generic character varieties: Counting points on character varieties

-Now we use the fact $S\in [G,G]$ is assumed to be generic.
+Now we simplify the above expression using the fact $S\in [G,G]$ is assumed to be generic.
 This implies that $S\in [L,L]$ if and only if the root system $\Phi(L)$ is isolated in $\Phi=\Phi(G)$; i.e., $\Phi(L)$ is not contained in any proper Levi subsystem of $\Phi$.
-Now there are finitely many isolated standard endoscopic groups for $G$.
-Thus, replacing $F$ by $F^m$ if necessary, we may assume that $S\in [L^F, L^F]$ for all isolated standard endoscopy groups.
-Hence, we obtain: